code0-tech/lacerta/README.md

 4. Organized Messiness: While some sections may seem unstructured, they function correctly.
 Any outstanding issues are documented in TODO (index.js).
 5. Fast-Paced Changes: In the early stages, speed often takes priority over perfection.

-Since Code0 is actively in development, expect ongoing improvements and changes.
+Since CodeZero is actively in development, expect ongoing improvements and changes.
 ## Nicusch Versioning System (NVS)
 - `0.0.1` – Minor bug fixes or small functional improvements.
 - `0.1.0` – Command modifications or updates that impact functionality.